tdilauro/Simplified-wiki/LibraryRegistry.md

 The SimplyE library registry will start out as a static OPDS navigation feed listing a small number of participating libraries (NYPL, Brooklyn, Instant Classics and Open Ebooks).
 By the time the first Connecticut consortium launches, it will be a web application that guides patrons to the library or libraries that serve them.

 This document explains what information a library or consortium needs to join the library registry.
-For implementation details see the [[LibraryRegistryDesign|library registry design document]].
+For implementation details see the [[library registry design document|LibraryRegistryDesign]].

 # Joining the registry